vseslav-k/GaulishCipher/README.md

 This proccess is non-linear and non-continous, however, fully deterministic For most bytes the magic number will be 0, however for a significant portion, it will be nonzero.

-Magic numbers are generated with the `generateMagicNumber` function, which is implement through a series of arbitrary if-return statements
+Magic numbers are generated with the `generateMagicNumber` function, which is implemented through a series of arbitrary if-return statements

 For example:
 ```